 Jackfruit curry with pineapple

-And so does the wife of the captain
+And this is how the wife of the captain does it

 This ginger-garlic paste is essential for many Indian dishes.
 I prepare it in greater quantity and freeze it.
 To do this I portion the paste in small handy packages of 1 to 1.5 TS in aluminum foil and pack them in a plastic box.